Last updated on May 14th, 2019

 - Copies of any written contracts between you and your petitioning employer or sponsor or, if there is no written contract, a summary of the terms of the oral agreement under which you will be employed;

 - An explanation of the nature of the events or activities, the beginning and ending dates for the events or activities, and a copy of any itinerary for the events or activities; and

 - A written consultation from a labor organization.

-- Affidavits, contracts, awards, and similar documentation must reflect the nature of your achievement and be executed by an officer or responsible person employed by the institution, establishment, or organization where the work has performed.
+- Affidavits, contracts, awards, and similar documentation that reflect the nature of your achievement and be executed by an officer or responsible person employed by the institution, establishment, or organization where the work was performed.

 - Affidavits written by present or former employers or recognized experts certifying to the recognition and extraordinary ability, or, in the case of a motion picture or television production, your extraordinary achievement, which shall specifically describe your recognition and ability or achievement in factual terms.
 The affidavit must also set forth the expertise of the affiant and the manner in which the affiant acquired such information.

 In addition to the requirements mentioned above, to be eligible for a P-1 Visa as an athlete or team, you must be internationally recognized as an international athlete, or you must be a member of a foreign team that is internationally recognized.

 - Internationally recognized means having a high level of achievement in a field evidenced by a degree of skill and recognition substantially above that ordinarily encountered, to the extent that such achievement is renowned, leading, or well-known in more than one country.

 - Team means two or more persons organized to perform together as a competitive unit in a competitive event.